Are you ready to set some realistic financial goals and start organising your personal debts once and for all?

-- Prepare a debt snapshot
+Prepare a debt snapshot

 Our first tip is to create a clear and up-to-date snapshot of all your debts.
 An easy way to do this is to put all your debt information into a single excel table such as the one below.

-- Review your cards
+Review your credit and store cards

-- Make one or more “debt goals” for the year ahead
+Make one or more “debt goals” for the year ahead

 Many finance guru’s support the theory that you should always try and repay your highest interest rate debts first.
 Others suggest paying off your smallest debts first so you can experience a sense of satisfaction when it’s closed.

 To see if you are eligible for debt consolidation with Fair Go, check out our